kbrew-dev/kbrew/README.md

 ##### How is analytics used?

-The analytics is anonymised and used in aggregate to determine failure/success rate of recipes and to improve user experience.
+The analytics is anonymized and used in aggregate to determine the failure/success rate of recipes and to improve user experience.

 ##### Who is developing kbrew?

 The team at [InfraCloud](https://www.infracloud.io/) is supporting Kbrew's development with love!
-But we love contributions from community.
+But we love contributions from the community.